-Same-Day Ear Infection Appointments in Rochester, MN
+Online Ear Infection Treatment in Rochester, MN

-About ear infection
+About Ear infection

-An ear infection - also known as Otitis media - is an infection of the middle ear.
+An ear infection - also known as otitis media - is an infection of the middle ear.
 The middle ear is an air-filled cavity that sits behind the eardrum and is responsible for transmitting sound from the outer ear to the inner ear.

 Ear infections are usually caused by bacteria or viruses and are more common in children than adults.
 The most common symptoms are ear pain and fever.
 You may also recognize an ear infection by drainage or fluid coming from the ear, balance problems, and hearing problems.
 A child suffering from an ear infection may pull at their ear or act fussier than usual.